What is Common Data Service for Apps?

 Logic and validation

-Entities within the Common Data Service can leverage rich server-side logic and validation to ensure data quality, and reduce repeatitive code in each app creating and using data in the entity.
+Entities within CDS for Apps can leverage rich server-side logic and validation to ensure data quality and reduce repetitive code in each app that creates and uses data within an entity.

-- Business rules can validate data across multiple fields and entities, prompt warning and error messages regardless of the app being used to create the data.
+- Business rules validate data across multiple fields and entities and provide warning and error messages, regardless of the app used to create the data.
 For more information, see Create a business rule.

-- Business process flows guide users to ensure data is entered consistently and follow the same steps every time.
+- Business process flows guide users to ensure they enter data consistently and follow the same steps every time.
 Business process flows are currently only supported for Model driven apps.
 For more information, see Business process flows overview.

-- Business logic with code supports more advanced developer scenarios to extend there application directly through code.
+- Business logic with code supports advanced developer scenarios to extend the application directly through code.
 For more information, see Apply business logic with code.

-In addition to the features available through the PowerApps portal, the Common Data Service also includes features for developers to programatically access metadata and data to create entities and business logic, as well as interact with data.
+In addition to the features available through the PowerApps portal, CDS for Apps also includes features for developers to programmatically access metadata and data to create entities and business logic, as well as interact with data.
 For more information, see Common Data Service for Apps Developer Overview

-With the Microsoft PowerApps common data model we collect and store custom entity and field names in our diagnostic systems.
+With the Microsoft PowerApps common data model, Microsoft collects and stores custom entity and field names in our diagnostic systems.
 We use this knowledge to improve the common data model for our customers.
-The entity and field names that Creators create help us understand scenarios that are common across the Microsoft PowerApps community and ascertain gaps in the service’s standard entity coverage, such as schemas related to organizations.
+The entity and field names that app Creators create help us understand scenarios that are common across the Microsoft PowerApps community and ascertain gaps in the service’s standard entity coverage, such as schemas related to organizations.
 The data in the database tables associated with these entities is not accessed or used by Microsoft or replicated outside of the region in which the database is provisioned.
-Note, however, the custom entity and field names may be replicated across regions and are deleted in accordance with our data retention policies.
+Note, however, that the custom entity and field names may be replicated across regions and are deleted in accordance with our data retention policies.
 Microsoft is committed to your privacy as described further in our Trust Center.